 What kinds of information do I need to fill out the FAFSA (Free Application for Federal Student Aid)?

 You must complete the FAFSA to be considered for financial aid at GCC.
-You’ll need information about last year’s income and taxes, usually from Federal income tax and W-2 wage and tax statement forms.
+You’ll need income information from 2 years prior, typically obtained from your Federal Income Tax Return and W-2 wage statements.
 If you’re a dependent student, your parents will also need to supply their income and tax information.
 You should not send in any tax documents to GCC unless you are specifically asked to do so.

-Once the Financial Aid Office receives all your required documentation, it will take six to eight weeks before you receive an award offer.
+Once the Financial Aid Office receives all your required documentation, it may take up to 4-6 weeks before you receive an award offer.
 Students are expected to actively review their financial aid status and any outstanding requirements on MyGCC.

-If you’ve received a financial aid award, your tuition and fees are deducted from it.
-Any excess funds–after any allowable charges for books and supplies–come to you in a financial aid excess check later in the semester.
-If your bill isn’t covered completely by financial aid, you will need to make arrangements at the beginning of the semester to pay the balance of the bill.
+If you’ve been awarded financial aid, your funds will arrive on campus mid semester and pay toward any unpaid tuition, fee and bookstore charges for the term.
+Any excess funds are disbursed to you after the mid-semester point.
+If your bill isn’t covered completely by financial aid, you will need to make arrangements with the Bursar’s Office, by the bill due date, to pay the balance of the bill.

-If you’ve given the Financial Aid Office permission (by signing the Acknowledgement/Certification Form) to set up a bookstore account, you can charge the cost of your books and supplies to your financial aid award.
-Note that you will only have an account set up if you have enough financial aid after your bill for tuition and fees is deducted from your award.
-If you don’t have enough excess aid for books and supplies, you will need to purchase books and supplies with other funds.
+If you’ve given the Financial Aid Office permission (by signing the Acknowledgements and Certifications Form) to establish an account in the GCC Bookstore, you will be allowed to use financial aid to help purchase textbooks and supplies.
+Note that you will only have an account set up if you have excess financial aid after your tuition and fee bill is deducted from your award.
+If you don’t have enough excess aid for books and supplies, you will not have an account open at the Bookstore.
 If you add or drop classes after your bookstore account is set up, your aid may be adjusted and you could owe a balance.
 Speak with someone in the financial aid office before adjusting your schedule to find out how this will affect your eligibility.